lehtisa/tuni_meep_doc/docs/source/symmetries_and_dimensions.rst

 libraries mentioned in previous sections we will also import 'h5py'.
 H5py is a python package used for storing data in H5DF-form.
 In this demo we will introduce only the very basics of using this package.
-A more thorough tutorial can be found on LINK.
+A more thorough tutorial can be found on the `h5py documentation <https://www.h5py.org>`_.

 .. code-block :: python